ankitagoel11/Twitter-News-Channels-Analysis/README.md

 # Twitter-News-Channels-Analysis

 Python script to perform a sentiment analysis of the Twitter activity of various news oulets, and findings are visually presented.

-Final output provides a visualized summary of the sentiments expressed in Tweets sent out by the following news organizations: __BBC, CBS, CNN, Fox, and New York times__.
+Final output provides a visualized summary of the sentiments expressed in Tweets sent out by the following news organizations: _BBC, CBS, CNN, Fox, and New York times.

 The first plot feature the following characterstics: